-- Reconstitute each 140 mg POLIVY vial by using a sterile syringe to slowly inject 7.2 mL of Sterile Water for Injection, USP with the stream directed toward the inside wall of the vial to obtain a concentration of 20 mg/mL of polatuzumab vedotin-piiq.
+- Using a sterile syringe, slowly inject Sterile Water for Injection, USP, using the volume provided in Table 2, into the POLIVY vial, with the stream directed toward the inside wall of the vial to obtain a concentration of 20 mg/mL of polatuzumab vedotinpiiq.

 - Swirl the vial gently until completely dissolved.
 Do not shake.